pypi/warehouse/docs/user/organization-accounts/org-acc-faq.md

     A user can create a new account only when the previous request has been approved.

-1. **Does organization accounts support namespaces?**
+1. **Do organization accounts support namespaces?**

-    No. Organizations accounts do not support namespaces.
+    No, organizations accounts do not support namespaces.
 While this is a feature that is on our to-do list, we do not have any immediate development plans for namespaces.

-1. **Does an organization account support private packages?**
+1. **Do organization accounts support private packages?**

-    No. Organizations accounts do not support private packages.
+    No, organization accounts do not support private packages.
 If this is a feature that you would find useful, please submit a feature request [here](https://github.com/pypi/warehouse/issues).

-1. **If namespaces or private packages are not available, what does organization accounts offer?**
+1. **If namespaces or private packages are not available, what do organization accounts offer?**

     Organization accounts are a convenient way to manage projects, users and teams.
     For more details, please see the blog post announcing [PyPI organization account](https://blog.pypi.org/posts/2023-04-23-introducing-pypi-organizations/).

 1. **I have a special query.
 How can I contact the PyPI admins?**